ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: pre}

-5. Display the logs of a running instance of the `keydemo1` jobrun.
-You can use the `jobrun get --name keydemo1` command to display details of this jobrun including the instances of the jobrun.
+5. Display the logs of a running instance of the `keydemo1` job run.
+You can use the `jobrun get --name keydemo1` command to display details of this job run, including the instances of the job run.
 Notice in the output that `url` is the only referenced key and that the `name` key is not referenced by the job.

     ```
     ibmcloud ce jobrun logs --instance keydemo1-0-0